Article Image

 top sections icon

-When not to include your GPA
+When to NOT include your GPA

 • Leave out your GPA if you've worked over five years, focusing instead on professional experience.